futtetennista/futtetennista.github.io/posts/algorithms-and-data-structures/2017-12-08-functional-graphs.markdown

 ## Functional graph algorithms using inductive graphs

-Martin Erwig's paper
+The second paper is Martin Erwig's
-["Inductive Graphs and Functional Graph Algorithms"](http://web.engr.oregonstate.edu/~erwig/papers/abstracts.html#JFP01) asks the following question at the very beginning:

-> How should I implement a graph algorithm in a functional programming language?

-which was exactly the one that started my journey.
-The main goals of the paper
+["Inductive Graphs and Functional Graph Algorithms"](http://web.engr.oregonstate.edu/~erwig/papers/abstracts.html#JFP01) and it was published in 2001.
+The main goals of the paper are:
-are:

 - describing an inductive definition of graphs and graph algorithms as recursive functions